tong-ge/Draconic-Evolution/README.md

 ## License / Use in Modpacks
 This mod is licensed under the [**Don't Be a Jerk License**](https://github.com/brandon3055/Draconic-Evolution/blob/master/LICENSE) created by CoFH.
 I herby grant permission to use this mod in any mod pack without the need to request permission from myself the owner (brandon3055) and the forker (IntegerLimit).

+### TODO:
+* Maybe make the destruct button like builder
+* Maybe later, chaotic tier upgrades for tools and armor will be implemented.

 ## Credits: